7 Open House Survey Questions Agents Need To Ask For An Open House

 Asking visitors about the features they liked can be very helpful in making your property listing more attractive.
 If they mention the kitchen or the windows, consider including more photos of these features to better showcase them online.
 Such comments are invaluable, providing insight into what homebuyers like to see.
 The ultimate goal is to identify the features that are repeatedly mentioned by homebuyers and make sure to highlight them in your listing.

-It’s important to remember that even if a visitor doesn’t like a property, there may still be certain features that they appreciate.
+It’s important to remember that even if a visitor doesn’t like a property, they may still appreciate certain features.
 Not liking a house doesn’t necessarily mean hating everything about it.
-To improve the marketing of the property, it’s necessary to make a list of the features that potential homebuyers have mentioned as their favorites, and then update the photos, videos, and other materials accordingly.
+To improve the property’s marketing, it’s necessary to make a list of the features that potential homebuyers have mentioned as their favorites and then update the photos, videos, and other materials accordingly.

 What Did You Like Least About The Property?

-It’s important to take note of the things that you may overlook but your visitors don’t.
+It’s important to note what you may overlook, but your visitors don’t.
 They might comment on trivial and seemingly unimportant issues, but if you receive more negative comments, it’s time to reconsider your property and marketing strategy.
-For instance, if homebuyers are complaining about the number of bedrooms, you can modify your marketing strategy and promote the home as ideal for couples without children.
+For instance, if homebuyers complain about the number of bedrooms, you can modify your marketing strategy and promote the home as ideal for couples without children.

-In certain instances, negative feedback may serve as an indication of underlying issues in and around a property.
-The majority of these issues are trivial in nature and can be addressed without incurring significant expenses.
-For instance, if guests complain about a persistent odor within the premises and this observation is subsequently echoed by others, it may be indicative of an odor that is causing discomfort, despite being relatively mild and unnoticeable to the proprietor.
+In certain instances, negative feedback may indicate underlying issues in and around a property.
+Most of these issues are trivial and can be addressed without significant expenses.
+For instance, if guests complain about a persistent odor within the premises and this observation is echoed by others, it may indicate an odor-causing discomfort despite being relatively mild and unnoticeable to the proprietor.

 On the other hand, they might not like some features of the house that you cannot change, like the neighborhood and the house’s location.
 Although these comments will not help you with the current listing, they will give you more insight into your audience and their preferences.
-Whatever you get out of these questions can be valuable in a sense.
+Whatever you get out of these questions can be valuable.

 Read More: Real Estate Landing Page 2020: Create Converting Inbound Platforms